docker/docs/docker-hub/billing/add-seats.md

 title: Add seats to your plan
 ---

 You can manage your Docker Hub subscription anytime by adding seats to your plan.
-If you add seats to your plan in the middle of your billing cycle, a prorated amount will be charged for the additional seats.

 ## Add seats to a monthly plan